semrush/intergalactic/website/docs/components/bulk-textarea/bulk-textarea.md

 **BulkTextarea** is a multiline text field designed for entering lists of comma-separated values.

-You can enter a list manually in this field using **Enter** or a comma, or paste a comma-separated list.
+You can enter a list manually using **Enter** or a comma, or paste a comma-separated list.
 You can also define your own rules for splitting values into rows.

 This component also provides the possibility to validate every row and the whole input.